Search

 - be aligned with intended learning outcomes

-- optimise participant engagement and active learning
+- be designed to optimise participant engagement and active learning.

 Course content